 The Ramada by Wyndham Hotel in Anchorage – Location

-Ramada by Wyndham Anchorage is the perfect place to stay when exploring Anchorage, Alaska.
+Ramada by Wyndham Anchorage is an excellent geographic location to stay when exploring Anchorage, Alaska.
 This motel is just a 6-mile drive from the airport and offers comfortable rooms with all the amenities you need for a relaxing stay.

 Anchorage Airport Transportation to the Ramada

 Our experience with this hotel began at the airport with the courtesy shuttle waiting for our arrival.
 During the ride, I especially enjoyed that the shuttle driver pointed out some of the local attractions and made restaurant recommendations as we moved through the city center towards the hotel.

 There are restaurants within walking distance to enjoy a delicious meal, even if you do not have a rental car.
 The lobby was cozy, with a feature fireplace and plenty of seating.
 Our check-in service was very efficient, and we were soon on our way to the guest room.